Violet (color): Optics

-Violet is at one end of the spectrum of visible light, between blue light, which has a longer wavelength, and ultraviolet light, which has a shorter wavelength and is not visible to humans.
+Violet is at one end of the spectrum of visible light, between indigo light, which has a longer wavelength, and ultraviolet light, which has a shorter wavelength and is not visible to humans.
 Violet wavelengths are between approximately 380 and 435 nanometers.
 The color violet appears dark because the S cones, which contribute very little to the perception of lightness, do not have a high sensitivity to violet light.
 The reason why to (typical trichromat) humans violet light appears slightly reddish compared to spectral blue (despite spectral red being at the other end of the visible spectrum) is, according to the opponent process hypothesis of color vision, that the S-cone type (i.e. the one most sensitive to short wavelengths) contributes some red to the red-versus-green opponent channel (which at the longer blue wavelengths gets counteracted by the M-cone type).
-Computer and television screens, using the RGB color model, cannot produce spectral violet light and instead they combine blue light at high intensity with red light at less intensity.
+Computer and television screens, using the RGB color model, cannot produce spectral violet light; instead, they combine blue light at high intensity with red light at less intensity.

 Monochromatic lamps emitting spectral-violet wavelengths can be roughly approximated by the color named electric violet, which is a composed-light violet producing a similar effect to the human eye.